thepirat000/Audit.NET/src/Audit.NET.AzureDocumentDB/README.md

 	.Take(10);
 ```

-Alternatively, you can use the `EnumerateEvents()` method to run SQL-like queries.
+Also you can use the `EnumerateEvents()` method to run SQL-like queries.
 For example the previous query can be written as:

 ```c#
 IEnumerable<AuditEvent> events = azureDbDataProvider.EnumerateEvents(